Premium audio comes at a price, but is it worth it?

 The LCD-GX is an offshoot of the LCD series from Audeze.
 What impresses is how with each iteration they continue to refine and develop their headphones, rather than complacently make minor changes, and the LCD-GX is an expression of this refinement.
 Audeze have created a beautiful looking headset here, which wouldn’t look out of place in a professional studio (and as we discovered, it sounds good enough to use in a studio too).

 The magnesium housing is incredibly robust, but despite the solid construction, the LCD-GX is very lightweight.
 They may look like they would weigh down heavily on your head, but they are actually remarkably comfortable.
-The angled arms that hold the earcups to the headband may look unusual, but in practical use, they really open out the suspension headband, giving a large surface area to place across your head, and it is satisfyingly comfortable during prolonged gaming sessions.
-The memory foam earpads themselves have luxuriously thick padding and they fit snugly around your ears, creating a solid seal.
+The sharply angled forks that hold the earcups to the headband initially look unusual, but in practical use, they really open out the suspension headband, giving a large surface area to place across your head, and it is satisfyingly comfortable during prolonged gaming sessions.
+The memory foam earpads themselves have luxuriously thick padding and they fit snugly around your ears, creating a solid seal that is crucial for good audio quality.

 Connectivity is excellent, with most devices offering the required 3.5mm input needed to connect your headset.
 During our testing, we connected to a range of smartphones, laptops and consoles, with the headset working admirably in all of them.
 Without an amp or DAC connected to your device, you may find the peak volume doesn’t go as loud as you may want, as you really need a decent amp to power these drivers.
 It’s not because they are quieter than anything else we’ve used, rather because most devices don’t produce enough power to properly drive them.
 When hardware manufacturers make their devices, they rarely put in any more than the most basic / cheapest of DAC solutions, and while it’s true that the LCD-GX sounds great even through a standard connection, it is when you connect to a good DAC or amp that they really come to life.